aws-amplify/docs/ios/storage.md

 ### Transfer with Object Metadata

 The `AWSS3TransferUtilityUploadExpression` and `AWSS3TransferUtilityMultiPartUploadExpression` classes contain the method `setValue:forRequestHeader` where you can pass in metadata to Amazon S3.
 This example demonstrates passing in the Server-side Encryption Algorithm as a request header in uploading data to S3 using MultiPart.
+See [Object Key and Metadata](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingMetadata.html) for more information.

 ```swift